-Ed graduated with a BSc honors degree in Electrical Engineering from King’s College, London University in 1966, and was awarded a PhD in Computer Science from Newcastle University in 1971, and his research was in computer graphics and mathematics.
+Ed graduated with a BSc honors degree in Electrical Engineering from King’s College, London University in 1966, and was awarded a Ph.D. in Computer Science from Newcastle University in 1971 – his thesis title was “Computer Representation Of Graphical Information With Applications.”

-Ed worked in systems architecture and design at IBM for 22 years, before moving into Network Consulting in 1992, as part of IBM’s newly formed Consulting Group.
+Ed worked in systems architecture and design at IBM for 22 years, before moving into Network Consulting in 1992, as part of IBM’s newly formed IBM Consulting Group.

 And four years later he entered the executive ranks of the American company and ended up as the Managing Principal and Director of the Network Consulting Practice for IBM Americas.

 It became a $2B business which he was instrumental in building from 1998 through 2002 – before he finally retired from IBM in 2004, after 34 years with the American company.